ImgBotApp/InternetNL/detail/smtp-tls/valid-cipher-OK_en.md

-sufficiently secure
- cipher methods supported
+the mail server offers cipher methods that are sufficiently secure